TebogoNakampe/psucse_grocerycaffenet/README.md

 </div>

 A trend of classification accuracy in testing validation dataset indicates that GroceryCaffeNet introduces fast convergence even with just an epoch due to derivation of parameters from CaffeNet.
 In the meantime, we can ensure potential of over-fitting issue by monitoring a trend of trian loss penalty.
 From our experiments, 45,000 iterations are probed to test the extent of available classification in the current setting.
-Our model may identify 21 grocery item classes in 76.2% accuracy<sup>[1](#f1)</sup>.
+Our model may identify 21 grocery item classes in 76.2% accuracy<sup id='rfn1'>[1](#fn1)</sup>.

 Result
 ------------